 Talking about event photography in Valencia, this Spanish city is more and more a remarkable destination for event photography.
 Every year, important local and international events are held in Valencia.

 Last week I was commissioned for an event photo shoot in Valencia by a British event management company.
-It was the second time I was charged by them for an event photo session in Valencia this year and I was pleased about that.
-Corporate event photography is quite challenging.
+It was the second time I was charged by them for an event photo session in Valencia this year.
+I was pleased about that.

 A captivating event photography is absolutely vital for the company to effectively market the event.
 This means, the client or the company who charges you for the event photo session is expecting a quality’s work.
-In order to deliver a professional service, remember always to ask a lot of questions to the client about the event you are going to shoot for him: a conference, a presentation during a fair trade or award ceremony.
+In order to deliver a professional service, remember always to ask a lot of questions to the client.
+Ask about the event you are going to shoot for him: a conference, a presentation during a fair trade or award ceremony.

 Images can be used for printed magazines, general advertisement purpose, a poster or for social media posts.
 Each of them, requires a different kind of photo and a different composition in shooting it.
-If due for a poster, for example, the image should be a high resolution one and possibly shot with a low ISO value in order to reduce the grain in the image when enlarged.
+If due for a poster, for example, the image should be a high resolution one.
+Possibly, it should be shot with a low ISO value in order to reduce the grain in the image when enlarged.

-Also, is important to know what to include and what not in the image: exclude unwanted advertisements, trademarks or rival brands of other booths next to the one you are shooting in.
+Also, is important to know what to include and what not in the image.
+Exclude unwanted advertisements, trademarks or rival brands of other booths next to the one you are shooting in.
 Always, I try to be discrete with my camera when I come to shooting images of people interacting at the conference or, in this case, during the presentation of a product.